Healthdirect Free Australian health advice you can count on.

 • have sweaty feet, making your skin soft and easier for toenails to dig in

-• have toenails with naturally curved edges or that are fan-shaped
+• have toenails with naturally curved edges or toenails that are fan-shaped

 • Soak your feet in warm water for 15 to 20 minutes, 3 or 4 times a day.

-• Then use a cotton bud to gently push away the skin from the nail.
+• Then use a cotton bud to gently push away the skin from the corner of the nail.

-• Repeat each day for a few weeks, allowing the nail to grow.
+• Repeat each day for a few weeks and let the toenail grow.

-• As the end of the nail grows forward, push a tiny piece of cotton wool or dental floss under it to help the nail grow over the skin and not grow into it.
+• After a while, the end of the nail will grow forward.
+When this happens, push a tiny piece of cotton wool or dental floss under the toenail at the edges.
+This will help the nail grow over the skin.
+It will stop the toenail from cutting into the skin.
 Change the cotton wool or dental floss each time you soak your foot.

 • Do not pick at the toenail or try to remove it yourself.